This is a true story of a Japanese sister who was attacked by the devil several times.

 To play mama and papa.

 And to play ball.

-In this way, Sister Sasagawa regressed to her infantile state of mind.
+In this way, Sr. Sasagawa regressed to her infantile state of mind.

 To hear her childlike words, her mother talked with her friends and acquaintances,

 If she is drawn up to heaven in such an innocent state, she surely goes straight to paradise.